XgridInc/xkops/CONTRIBUTING.md

 ### Pull Request Process

-Here is the process for submitting a pull request:
+Please adhere to the following guideline for submitting a pull request:

-- Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-- Update the README.md with details of changes, this includes new environment variables, exposed ports, proper file locations, and container parameters.
 - Please make sure to include a clear and concise commit message, including the issue number it addresses, for example "Fixes issue #12: Resolves a bug in the login feature."
 This will make it easier for maintainers to understand the changes made and track the progress of resolving the issue.
 - Before submitting, please ensure that your code passes the linting checks and that there are no lint issues present in the code.
 - Submit a pull request, ensuring that it follows the pull request template and includes a clear explanation of the changes made.
 - Wait for the pull request to be reviewed and discussed.
 - Make any necessary changes based on feedback.
-- Pull Requests will be reviewed by at least two senior developers before being approved and merged into the main branch.
+- Pull Requests will be reviewed by at least two two project maintainers before being approved and merged into the main branch.

 ## Our Standards

 Examples of behavior that contributes to creating a positive environment include:

-- Being respectful of differing viewpoints and experiences
+- Being respectful of differing viewpoints and experiences.
-- Gracefully accepting constructive criticism
+- Gracefully accepting constructive criticism.
-- Focusing on what is best for the community
+- Focusing on what is best for the community.
-- Showing empathy towards other community members
+- Showing empathy towards other community members.

 Examples of unacceptable behavior by participants include: